jindrichmynarz/zvdd-data-pipeline/README.md

 # ZVDD data ingestion pipeline

-Pre-processing pipeline for data from [Zentrales Verzeichnis Digitalisierter Drucke](http://www.zvdd.de/) for efficient indexing in Elasticsearch.
+Pre-processing pipeline for data from [Zentrales Verzeichnis Digitalisierter Drucke](http://www.zvdd.de/) (ZVDD) for efficient indexing in Elasticsearch.

+## Configuration

+In order to be able to harvest ZVDD data from the API of Deutsche Digitale Bibliothek (DDB), follow [these instructions](https://api.deutsche-digitale-bibliothek.de/doku/display/ADD/API+der+Deutschen+Digitalen+Bibliothek#APIderDeutschenDigitalenBibliothek-Registrierung) to obtain an API key.
+Make your API key available as value of the `DDB_API_KEY` environment variable (e.g., `export DDB_API_KEY=XYZ`).

+Create a copy of the [sample configuration file](https://github.com/jindrichmynarz/zvdd-data-pipeline/blob/master/config.edn) and edit it.
+The configuration uses the [EDN syntax](https://github.com/edn-format/edn).
+If you're using the default configuration of Virtuoso RDF store running on the same machine as you will run the data ingestion pipeline, then you don't need to change the configuration.
+Export the path to the configuration file to the `ZVDD_CONFIG` environment variable (e.g., `export ZVDD_CONFIG=/path/to/config.edn`).

 ## Usage